tjh/tjh.github.io/_posts/2010-06-29-ppl-day-16-systems-part-1.markdown

 tags: []

-redirects:
-- /2010/06/29/ppl-day-16-systems-part-1/

 redirect_from:
 - /2010/06/29/ppl-day-16-systems-part-1/

 ---
 _This is part of the Peer Pressure Learning 30 series.
-Take a gander at [my introduction to the experiment](http://timharvey.net/2010/06/11/peer-pressure-learning-experiment/)._
+Take a gander at [my introduction to the experiment](/2010/06/11/peer-pressure-learning-experiment/)._

 Ok, I'm back on track with two blog posts today.
-My [Day 15b - Classes Part 2 post](http://timharvey.net/2010/06/29/ppl-day-15b-classes-part-2/) fills in the gap left by my [Day 15- FAIL](http://timharvey.net/2010/06/28/ppl-day-15-fail/).
+My [Day 15b - Classes Part 2 post](/2010/06/29/ppl-day-15b-classes-part-2/) fills in the gap left by my [Day 15- FAIL](/2010/06/28/ppl-day-15-fail/).

 I started into the rather heavy chapter on systems.
 It's a higher level look at clean code from the architecture and strategy perspective.
 A ton of it was either over my head (and heavy into Java) or was tough to apply with my Ruby on Rails goggles on.